-This decomposition might seem surprising.
-One might have expected that the rule of law and the stock of human capital are highly correlated.
-This however is not the case.
-The key to understand why is to remember that we focus on managerial human capital.
-And while the average level of human capital is indeed very highly correlated with income per capita (and hence a country's legal system), the human capital within managerial occupations is not.
-This is clearly seen in Figure below, where we depict the correlation between income per capita and human capital - both for the economy as a whole and for the subpopulation of managers.
+The stark differences between the average level of human capital and the one of managerial workers might be surprising.
+The reason for this discrepancy is that while the average level of human capital is indeed correlated with both income per capita and a country's legal system, the human capital within managerial occupations is not.
+This is clearly seen in Figure 16 below, where we depict the correlation between income per capita and human capital - both for the economy as a whole and for the subpopulation of managers.
 Not only are managers a selected group in all countries, this selection becomes much stronger in poor countries - in fact so strong that there is little systematic variation in managerial human capital across countries.
-Managerial human capital has therefore little scope to explain the variation in delegation benefits, because the latter is entirely driven by managerial employment shares, which show ample systematic variation across countries (as seen in Figure 11).
-These results therefore suggest the interpretation that delegation benefits are low in poor countries not so much because managerial human capital is low but because the legal system prevents an efficient use of managerial supplies.
+Managerial human capital (conditional on working as a manager) has therefore little scope to explain the variation in delegation benefits, because the latter is entirely driven by managerial employment shares, which show ample systematic variation across countries (as seen in Figure 11).